mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 As we can see, we abstract away from the concrete effect implementation, replacing it with a type constructor `F[_]`.

-Then. we need an _interpreter_ of the algebra, that is a concrete implementation of the functions defined in the algebra:
+Then, we need an _interpreter_ of the algebra, that is a concrete implementation of the functions defined in the algebra:

 ```scala
 object Directors {